 Do you have an electronics development background?
 Are interested in going into consulting?
 A year ago, Giuseppe Pepe also switched to Kugler Maag Cie.
 After completing a PhD in electrical engineering, he was previously responsible for engine controls and petrol systems.
 Now a senior consultant, he talks in an interview about the change in perspective.BACK TO CAREER

-Actually no, I didn’t have any.
-When I was working for Bosch I had a lot of contact with external consultants and I always found them to be open-minded and professional.
-They helped us a lot with our projects, and today this continues to be a source of inspiration to me – I now try to play the same role that those consultants did back then.
+None, actually.
+I used to work for Bosch so I’d already had a lot of overlaps with consultants.
+I generally found them to be quite open and professional.
+They were a lot of help to us with our projects, so the experience I had with them continues to be a source of inspiration to me – I try to approach things the same way they used to as consultants.

-My colleagues have helped me a lot.
-The firm brings together an unbelievable wealth of expertise, not just in the automotive sector, but also all the years of experience in management and consulting.
-I benefit tremendously from this.
-Fridays are devoted to learning and sharing information.
-I meet up with colleagues, either face to face in the office or virtually.
-This means we aren’t entirely left to our own devices; we can use each other as sparring partners.
+My colleagues have also been a huge help.
+There’s an unbelievable wealth of expertise here, not just on the automotive sector but also because of all the years of experience managing people and working in consulting.
+I benefit a lot from this.
+Every Friday is put aside for learning new things and discussing experiences with others.
+So I get to meet up with other colleagues, either at the office or online.
+It means we’re not just working by ourselves; we also get to use each other as sparring partners.